 Instructions

 - Freeze tuna steak for 10 minutes, as it makes it easier to slice.
 Chill serving plate at the same time.
+Make vinaigrette.
+Combine cucumber, capers, shallot, olive oil, orange juice, salt, and herbs.
+Stir to combine.
+Taste and adjust seasoning.

-- Remove tuna from freezer and slice about ¼ inch thick.
-Arrange on a chilled serving platter with a bit of a lip, so the dressing doesn’t run off.
-Add about 1 teaspoon of the Italian salsa to each slice, evenly distributing the dressing across the plate.
+- Slice very cold tuna steak into about ¼ inch thick slices.
+Arrange around the chilled serving platter with a bit of a lip, so the dressing doesn’t run off.

 Notes